What Happens When an Unmarried Couple With a Child Separate in Pennsylvania?

 How to Prepare for Separating as Unmarried Parents

 Unmarried parents should consider the types of custody they are seeking along with the objective evidence they will need to provide the court to support their case.
 Gathering evidence relating to proof of parentage such as a birth certificate, paternity test results, or an order of adoption is significant to meet the 16 child custody factors the Court will utilize when making its custody award.
 Because the 16 factors are not weighed equally, parents should prepare themselves to clearly explain why the custody being sought is in the child’s best interest.

 Determining Custody of Your Child

 In Pennsylvania, there is no presumption that the child is better off with one parent or the other, but in the instance of primary physical custody there is a rebuttable presumption that the child is better off with a parent than a non-parent.
-Each case is unique, and parents must give exceptional thought and planning to their child’s physical and legal custody.
-This can be a very emotional process and one in which the needs of the child must outweigh the personal feelings toward the other parent.
+Each case is unique, and unmarried couples must give exceptional thought and planning to their child’s physical and legal custody.
+This can be a very emotional process and one in which the needs of the child must outweigh the personal feelings toward the other unmarried parent.

 Unmarried Fathers Rights in Pennsylvania

 An unmarried father has legal rights to his child which may include physical and legal custody, as well as child support.
 You must establish paternity before those rights can be sought or enforced.
 Establishing paternity through the Court is a very effective method in helping a father maintain and pursue their relationship with their child.

 For unmarried parents, child support obligations are substantially similar to that of married parents.
 A mathematical-based formula is outlined in the Pennsylvania Guidelines for Child Support; however, there are multiple factors and nuances to the calculations.
 The Court also has the discretion not to follow the formula guidelines where special or unique circumstances are proven.
 Support is an income-based calculation where the total net monthly income of both parents determine the total support figure for a child(ren).